lordmulder/Simple-x264-Launcher/ReadMe.txt

 This application is a front-end to the x264 encoder.
 And, as x264 does NOT support audio processing/encoding yet, there is NO explicit support for audio encoding in this application.
-Thus, if you need to encode a video file with audio, you will have to add the audio stream to the encoded video file afterwards.
+Thus, if you want to create a video file *with* audio, you will have to add the audio stream to the encoded video file afterwards.
 This process is called 'multiplexing' or just 'muxing'.
-You can use MKV Toolnix or MP4 Box for that purpose.
+In case you are dealing with Matroska (MKV) files, then "MKVMerge GUI" from the "MKVToolNix" package is the right tool for this task.
+If, instead, you are dealing with MP4 files, then you may use "MP4Box" or the "YAMB" front-end for muxing the audio stream.

+Having said all that, there now is an unofficial "Audio" branch of x264 available.
+If you are using one of the patched x264 builds with "audio support" patch (e.g. those provided by JEEB), you can process the audio with x264 and skip the additional muxing step.
+Basically the new audio patch adds a new "--acodec" switch, which you can pass the x264 as a custom parameter.
+For example you can pass "--acodec aac" for encoding the audio to the AAC format (recommended for AAC files).
+Or you can pass "--acodec vorbis" for encoding the audio to the Ogg/Vorbis format (recommended for MKV files).
+Please be aware that audio encoding will work only, if your input file contains an audio stream!
+When using the built-in LAVF/FFMS input of x264, the audio can be encoded straight from the input file.
+This does NOT work with Avisynth input!
+Instead, if you want to encode audio from an Avisynth script, you must pass the "--audiofile <path_to_avs_file>" switch to x264 as a custom parameter.
+For convenience, the "--audiofile $(INPUT)" parameter may be used.

-9. Command-line Syntax
+10. Command-line Syntax
 ----------------------

 The following command-line switches are available: